 For me, there are a couple of standout missing things that would be nice to know during the season.
 I’m saying this both as a nosy member of the public and as a virologist who talks to the media to help with interpreting fast-moving outbreaks.
 Data are key to understanding what’s happening – being able to quickly access and interpret data to help the public understand what’s going around them is therefore essential.
 These are public data gathered using public funds and referring to public health.
 I’d like to see the following:

 - keep past reports up.
 Most states do this.
 Queensland and South Australia do not (as far as I can tell).
 Northern Territory don’t report

 - better data and interpretation about Flu virus mutations that occur during the season and how this matches/mismatches with the current vaccine

-- more of No.3 – typing of only a small percentage of the Flu viruses detected is common practice worldwide – but since I’m making a list, I’d like to see more done and more interpretation of the genetic sequencing data that accrues during the season.
-This all needs funds of course.
+- more of No.3 – typing of only a small percentage of the Flu viruses detected is a common practice worldwide – but since I’m making a list, I’d like to see more done and more interpretation of the genetic sequencing data that accrues during the season.
+This all needs funds, of course.

-These reports are a lot of work and everyone involved should be congratulated.
+These reports are a lot of work, and everyone involved should be congratulated.